theaholtlund/marathon-qualifying-details/README.md

 - Database in Azure to store data scraped from the project.
 - Configuration details on the database in Azure.
-- Setup with the correctt firewall configurations for Azure database.
+- Setup with the correct firewall configurations for Azure database.

 ## Configuration